 - Multicultural workforce is able to serve customers in many languages.

-Research and Development Tax CreditThe Research and Development Tax Credit encourages research and development activity in Saskatchewan.
-The 15% credit is fully refundable for Canadian-controlled private corporations (CCPCs) up to an expenditure limit of $3 million for qualifying R&D expenditures incurred in Saskatchewan.
-For amounts in excess of the expenditure cap, or for non-CCPCs, the credit is non-refundable and can be applied against Saskatchewan CIT owed in the subsequent 10 years.
+Research and Development Tax CreditThe Research and Development (R&D) Tax Credit encourages R&D activity in Saskatchewan.
+The 10% credit is non-refundable and can be applied against Saskatchewan corporate income tax owed in the subsequent 10 years.
 Activities such as operations research, engineering or design, and computer programming, are generally eligible if they are undertaken directly in support of basic or applied research or experimental development.
 This program complements the federal Scientific Research and Experimental Development program, which offers up to a 35% tax credit based on the same criteria.
 For additional information and contacts, please visit these sites:

 Saskatchewan Petroleum Research IncentiveThe Saskatchewan Petroleum Research Incentive is intended to encourage research, development and demonstration of new technologies that facilitate the expanded production of Saskatchewan’s oil and natural gas resources.
-Credits towards the remission of royalties and taxes are available for 50 per cent of eligible research costs directly involving the Petroleum Technology Research Centre (PTRC) (maximum of $1 million per project), plus 30% of any remaining costs directly involving the PTRC and all other eligible research costs (maximum of $3 million per project).
-For more information, visit Saskatchewan Petroleum Research Incentive.
+Credits towards the remission of royalties and taxes are available for 50% of eligible research costs directly involving the Petroleum Technology Research Centre (PTRC) (maximum of $1 million per project), plus 30% of any remaining costs directly involving the PTRC and all other eligible research costs (maximum of $3 million per project).

 - Agriculture (Primary and Value-added)